jondot/es-diag/README.md

     $ gem install es-diag
     $ es-diag status
-    # should output a lot of data
+    # should output a lot of useful data if your system
+    # isn't healthy. a list of things it checked otherwise.

 ## Adding checks